Ben is getting tested today. Ben is getting tested today. Ben is getting tested today.

 I grabbed a napkin from the countertop and blotted at my face.
 “Right.
 You’re right.”

 “You don’t always have to be strong for everyone, you know.
 You don’t always have to be happy, bubbly Ella.”

 “I know that.”

-My phone dings with an incoming email.
-“Thank you,” I tell her.
+My phone dinged with an incoming email.
+“Thank you.”

 “You’re welcome.
 Let me know if you have questions or want help with them.”

 “Right now, we need to focus on your path forward through this current situation.
 Like I said, you need to feel these emotions.
 But with balance.
 If you start to get overwhelmed, like you clearly were when you got here, stop whatever you’re doing.
-Get up and do some jumping jacks, take the dogs outside, or even watch a bunch of silly videos of cute animals on YouTube.
+Get up and do some jumping jacks, take the dogs outside, or even watch a bunch of videos of people doing dumb things on YouTube.
 Distraction techniques are actually really beneficial in the short term.”

-“Okay,” I say, reaching out for Mr. Bear, who I set aside while eating my ice cream.
+“Okay,” I said, reaching out for Mr. Bear, who I had set aside while eating my ice cream.

-“When you’re able to, go all the way down that worst case scenario.”
+“When you’re able to, go all the way to the end of that worst-case scenario.”

-“Oh, fuck.”
-I clutch the stuffed animal close, my fear returning in full force.
+I clutched the stuffed animal close, my fear returning in full force.